Axobot-org/Axobot/docs/roles-reactions.rst

 You can also use the third argument, a list of emojis, if you want your embed to contain only specific roles/emojis.
 Thus you can create different roles-reactions embeds with the same system.

-.. note:: Note that there are two criteria for the bot to recognize the embed as its own: it must be sent by itself, and the footer text must be the same as in the official embeds.
+.. note:: Note that there are two criteria for the bot to recognize the embed as its own: it must be sent by itself, and the footer text must be the same as in the official embeds (i.e. :code:`Axobot roles reactions`).
 This means that you can use the `embed` command to send a custom embed, it will still work.